vijaylondhe/DevOps-Projects/Project-04:Re-architecting-WebApp-On-AWS-Cloudnative/README.md

 - Security Group Name: vprofile-backend-sg
 - Description: Security Group for backend services
-- Inbound Rules: Custom TCP 22 Port Allow from MyIP (This is dummy rule )
+- Inbound Rules: Custom TCP 22 Port Allow from MyIP
 - Save the Rules.
 - Edit the Security Group again
 - Add Inbound Rule: Allow all traffic for the same security group id
 - Note: This will allow all backend services to communicate with each other
-- Also delete the port 22 added earlier
+- Also delete rule added for the port 22
 - Save the Rules

+### Create RDS MySQL Instance

+- Go to RDS service

+- Create DB subnet group:
+  - Name: vprofile-rds-subnet-group
+  - Description: DB subnet group for vprofile MySQL RDS instance
+  - VPC: Default
+  - Add Subnets: Select all the availability zones and all the subnets in the az.
+  - Create

+- Create Parameter Group:
+  -